tomyevoiv/EIE4432HeSheEat/README.md

 The website also provides a random function which is designed for user cannot decide what to eat.

 VersionInfo:
 Ver.
+1ba
+1. Change ordering method of cards in restaurantsList.html from row to grid.(In progress)

+Ver.
 1b
 1. Complete design of header, content and footer.